 Withington Now and Then

-We are delighted to announce that we almost completed our oral histories project titled Withington Now and Then as funded by the Heritage Lottery Fund.
+We are delighted to announce that we have completed our oral histories project titled Withington Now and Then as funded by the Heritage Lottery Fund.

 The initial phase of the project began before Christmas, with all three Year 7 Forms and pupils from the Senior School and Sixth Form benefiting from an archive handling and research workshop, held in the Founders’ Room.
 During the workshops, Conservation Specialist Mr Nic Rayner, showed pupils how to handle a variety of delicate resources from the School’s Archive.
 Participants learned about the early years of Withington, School during World War Two, and life during the 1950s, 1960s and 1970s.
 In the New Year, Junior School pupils had their turn to explore the collection and learned about about school uniform, school dinners and the different sports activities that our pupils have experienced over the years.
 Both Upper II Forms considered a wide variety of items, learning about different sources of information.
 The Juniors also engaged with Old Girls Mrs Monica Hastings and Mrs Val Hempstock, learning first-hand what it was like to study at Withington during different eras.

 Following the workshops, the girls thought about the archive material that they had studied and learned about oral history records during their History classes.
 They then set to work developing their own interview questions so that they could find out even more about Withington’s history.